nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 An outline of the implementation is as follows:

-The `TeachingAssistantParser` should accept another case of command word `eclear` which eventually returns a `ClearOverdueEntriesCommand` back to `LogicManager`.
+The `TeachingAssistantParser` should accept another case of command word `eclear` which eventually returns a `ClearOverdueEntryCommand` back to `LogicManager`.
 This command has no arguments and will immediately call `clearOverdueEntries` method in `Model` interface.
 Finally, a new `CommandResult` is created to handle the result of this command.